The Deck Handbook: Part 4

 July 2, 2009

-Correct Building Products, LLC, manufacturer of CorrectDeck, a composite decking product line, has filed for reorganization in bankruptcy and a quick sale to GAF subsidiary Building Materials Corp. of America (BMCA).
+Correct Building Products, LLC, the manufacturer of CorrectDeck, a composite decking product line, has filed for reorganization in bankruptcy and a quick sale to GAF subsidiary Building Materials Corp. of America (BMCA).
 Once completed, the CorrectDeck product line will be added to GAF's newly formed Decking Systems business division.
-The sale, under Section 363 of the Bankruptcy Act allows sale of "distressed" assets free of liens and warranty claims.
+The sale, under Section 363 of the Bankruptcy Act allows the sale of "distressed" assets free of liens and warranty claims.
 (Editor's Note.
 GAF renamed the product Duralife Siesta, then discontinued making the decking entirely in 2011.)

 Fiberon Settles Class Action Lawsuit For Mold and Staining of its Composite Decking